History of Spaniels

 Had shared the pleasures of the chase.[3]

-In 1570, Dr. Johannes Caius gave the name Spaniel to the type of dog that was used for the type of hunting called Fowling.
-Dr. Caius' classification was originally written in Latin and translated into English by A Fleming in 1576[1].
+In 1570, Dr. Johannes Caius gave the name Spaniel to the type of dog that was used for this type of hunting, or Falconry which he called 'Fowling'.
+The Dr. Caius' classification was originally written in Latin and translated into English by A Fleming in 1576[1].
 The original translation of this important work is in my opinion too difficult to read to be printed in its original form.
 So it appears here as my interpretation in modern English.

 Of gentle dogs serving the hawk; and first the Spaniel ; called in Latin, Hispaniolus.